More human remains found at Lake Mead - NewsBreak

 The coroner’s office is still working to identify the remains.
 Police say they’ve received “several dozen” tips about the remains, and are still taking information from the community.

-A KLAS news team found a second barrel shortly after the first barrel was found, but investigators determined it was empty.Police say person found in barrel was shot, clothes date to ’70s
+A KLAS news team found a second barrel shortly after the first barrel was found, but investigators determined it was empty.Retired Las Vegas police officers offering reward for divers who find more bodies in Lake Mead

 Two retired Las Vegas Police officers are now offering a reward for divers who find additional bodies in Lake Mead.
 They say they’ll offer $5,000 for any additional remains.